 Taking a few minutes in the morning to consider how you can best help your team, your customers, and your business sets your own expectations for the day.
-And it helps you brace yourself for the inevitable and unexpected problems of the day, so you’re not blindsided when problems and people require your attention.
+And it helps you prepare to be available, so you’re not blindsided when problems and people require your attention.

-This question bridges your new morning ritual to the day at hand.
 Like choosing an intention for meditation, yoga, or prayer, this question helps you identify a focus and drive your day’s efforts towards that goal.
 Here are a few different ways to approach this topic:

 By asking yourself these three questions every day, you’ll be able to outline your game plan for the week.
 For example, today, you’ll focus on having your team set out new inventory, tomorrow you’ll have the team work on new merchandise displays, and the following day you’ll focus on encouraging the team to point out the new inventory items to each customer that walks through the door.